Assignment and Non-assignment of Benefits

 • If a participating supplier wants to become non-participating, they can request to become non-participating by sending the request to the NPE on their company letterhead.
 The request must be postmarked before December 31 of that year to become non-participating effective January 1 of the next year.

 • Non-participating suppliers - Suppliers who choose not to sign the participation agreement are referred to as non-participating suppliers.
 The non-participating supplier can choose, on a claim-by-claim basis, whether to accept assignment except where CMS regulations require mandatory assignment (e.g., Medicare covered drugs, Indian Health Services, etc.).
 When a non-participating supplier chooses to bill non-assigned, the Medicare payment is sent directly to the beneficiary.
-At the time of service, the non-participating supplier may collect from the beneficiary payment in full but may bill the beneficiary no more than the limiting charge for covered services.
+At the time of service, the non-participating supplier may collect from the beneficiary payment in full.

 Note: It is important to note participation status is associated with an entity (tax ID number) and not a location.
 A business entity with multiple locations under the same tax ID number cannot choose to have different participation statuses for each location.
 All locations will automatically be assigned the same status (participating or non-participating) depending on what the entity has chosen.